 I can imagine the difficulty to trust that anyone else would be compassionate and understand your pain.
 My experience, however, is that persistence pays off.
 Finding the right person takes time and discernment.
 I offer you my compassion and sincere desire to hear you and help you.
 Of course, the first step is yours alone, but, I will be your companion every step of the way along your path to healing.

 Teens and Young Adults

 Normally, the transition to adulthood is tough enough.
-This challenge is compounded when traumatic experiences occur.
+This challenge is compounded when traumatic experiences occur during college.
 For adolescents struggling with unresolved PTSD or depression, a safe and confidential space can be vital to resolving these issues.
 Group therapy also helps to develop peer support, increase acceptance and understanding, and learn from others.

-Odyssey Psychotherapy is committed to diversity and does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), immigration status, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
+Odyssey Psychotherapy and Counseling is committed to diversity and does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), immigration status, disability, marital status, sexual orientation, or military discharge status, in any of its activities or operations.